invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLogGraph.rst

-Unified Audit Log (Graph API BETA functionality)
+Unified Audit Log via Graph API (BETA functionality)
 =======

 The UAL is a critical piece of evidence in a BEC investigation because it is a centralized source for